Travel Guide to Kedarnath Temple

 Facilities on the way to Kedarnath Trek

-The Kedarnath track is paved and barricaded except at the few patches.
+The Kedarnath trekking route is paved and barricaded except at the few patches.
 In the midst of the trek, there are shelters, proper medical facilities, tented accommodations, drinking water, and small shops/ restaurants.

 Horses/ Ponies/ Palki/ Kandi / Helicopter

-The Helicopter services to Kedarnath are available from Guptkashi, Phata and village Sersi.
-Helicopter drops the pilgrims just behind the temple and for the revised rates, refer here.
+The Helicopter services to Kedarnath are available from Guptkashi (15 km before Phata), Phata, and village Sersi.
+A helicopter drops the pilgrims just behind the temple and for the revised rates, refer here.

-Special arrangements for medical services has been made by the health Department at all the main stops i.e. at Jungle Chatti, Bheembali, Linchauli, and Kedarnath.
-Doctors are available for 24 hours and there is an arrangement of medicines, oxygen cylinders, telemedicine and even airlifting.
+Special arrangements for medical services have been made by the Health Department at all the main stops i.e. at Jungle Chatti, Bheembali, Linchauli, and Kedarnath.
+Doctors are available for 24 hours and there is an arrangement of medicines, oxygen cylinders, telemedicine, and even airlifting.
 There is also a 10 bedded hospital with ECG and other modern facilities at Kedarnath.

 Accommodation on the way is available at Jungle Chatti, Bheembali, and Linchauli.
 At Bheembali there is GMVN Bheema Complex and at Linchauli, there are Shivlok Cottages.
 At Kedarnath, there are several accommodation options.
 We stayed at Agra Bhawan, which is just next to Kedarnath Temple.